-As ‘Thinking’ is their weaker function, the ENFJ may suffer at times from being overly subjective and lacking a colder, slightly more dispassionate objective eye on proceedings.
-This also means the ENFJ may bite off more that they can chew as their first priority is to say ‘yes’ and take the pain away for others.
-During such times the ENFJ may feel weighed down by the amount of work to which they have committed and so may see themselves as ‘victim,’ feeling overwhelmed and underappreciated.
+ENFJs have a tendency to bite off more that they can chew, as their first priority is to say “yes” and take the pain away from others.
+During such times, the ENFJ may feel weighed down by the amount of work to which they have committed and so may become overwhelmed.

-They want to please, impress and make sure things run like clockwork and when others let them down the ENFJ can be VERY disappointed.
-This desire to ‘do good’ can also mean that the ENFJ sees pleasing others as far more important than pleasing themselves and so they may run the isk of trading off honesty for harmony, keeping the peace rather than telling it like it is.
+This desire to “do good” can also mean that the ENFJ sees pleasing others as far more important than pleasing themselves, so they may run the risk of trading off honesty for harmony, for keeping the peace rather than telling it like it is.

 • Popular and sociable